learn-co-curriculum/swift-constants-and-variables/README.md

 ![](https://curriculum-content.s3.amazonaws.com/swift/swift-constants-and-variables/bioshock_bird_and_cage.jpg)
 — Bird and Cage pendant, fan art jewelry for *Bioshock Infinite* by [leagueOfShadows](https://www.etsy.com/listing/128142086/bioshock-infinite-birdcage-necklace?ga_order=most_relevant&ga_search_type=all&ga_view_type=gallery&ga_search_query=bioshock%20cage%20bird&ref=sr_gallery_1)

 Swift employs the keywords `let` and `var` for naming instances.
-The `let` keyword declares an instance as a *constant*, meaning that it cannot be overwritten after its created (though its variable properties *can* be altered later).
-The `var` keywords declares an instance as a *variable*, meaning that it can be changed at any time.
+The `let` keyword declares an instance as a *constant*, meaning that it cannot be overwritten after it's been created (though its variable properties *can* be altered later).
+The `var` keyword declares an instance as a *variable*, meaning that it *can* be changed at a later time.

-**Objective-C:** *Swift's use of the word "constant" is not a direct translation from Objective-C's "constants", which take the form of globally-accessible values.
+**Objective-C:** *Swift's use of the word "constant" is not a direct translation from Objective-C's "constant", which takes the form of a globally-accessible value.
 Swift's terminology for "constant" and "variable" is synonymous to Objective-C's use of "immutable" and "mutable".*

 The first section of [The Basics chapter](https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/Swift_Programming_Language/TheBasics.html) in Apple's Swift programming guide discusses these keywords in more detail.

 ### Implicit Typing

 When creating instances, the compiler will infer the type of the instance you are creating based upon the instance's initial assignment.
-The compiler will enforce that future uses of any given instance will fall into accordance with the instance's type.
-Any variables created with `var` can only be reassigned to a value of that same time (i.e. a string value cannot be assigned to an integer variable).
+The compiler will enforce that future uses of any given instance fall into accordance with the instance's type.
+Any variables created with `var` can only be reassigned to a value of that same type (i.e. a string value cannot be assigned to an integer instance).

 ### Value Types